Zimmer: Vikings WR Thielen 'improving fast'

 Minnesota Vikings coach Mike Zimmer said wide receiver Adam Thielen is "improving fast" and could play in Thursday night's game against the visiting Washington Redskins.
 "He's got a chance," Zimmer told reporters Tuesday.

 "I don't know what the percent chance is, but I feel great," Thielen added when meeting the media later Tuesday. "...
 It's come a long ways, in what, two days since the game.
 So I feel good, very hopeful for the game."
-Thielen, who has never missed a game in six seasons, injured a hamstring while catching a 25-yard touchdown in the first quarter of Sunday's 42-30 win against the Detroit Lions.
-He did not return.

-Following up back-to-back Pro Bowl selections, Thielen has 27 receptions for 391 yards and six scores in seven games this season.
-His six TD catches are tied for the NFL lead with Tampa Bay's Chris Godwin.
-Thielen, 29, has appeared in 87 consecutive games (90 including playoffs) since making his Vikings debut as an undrafted free agent in 2014.
+The receiver did not suit up for Tuesday's walk-through practice.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)